-Saving seeds of most hybrid annuals is a thankless task because not all of next year's flowers will be up to the standards of this year's cultivars; each year they will either get smaller in size or lose much of their color, or both.
-And it's impossible to tell which seedlings will be acceptable until they bloom (although some cultivars such as Nicotiana "Lime Green" will flower true to type).
+Saving your seeds of most hybrid annuals is a thankless task because not all of next year's flowers will be up to the standards of this year's cultivars; each year they will either get smaller in size or lose much of their color, or both.
+And it's impossible to tell which seedlings will be acceptable until they bloom (although some cultivars such as 'Lime Green' flowering tobacco will flower true to type).

 The end of summer is the time to watch for ripening seedpods to be dried for winter bouquets.
 It's the time of the year when flowers seem to sense the approach of cool weather and often burst forth with a last round of bloom.
 The colors seem brighter against the sharp blue skies that appear as temperatures fall and the air trades that misty softness of summer for the crystalline clarity of autumn.